farhaanshareef/Parallel_Execution/README.md

 3. Open a terminal or command prompt.
 4. Navigate to the repository directory.
 5. Run the Python scripts to execute the examples.

+## Contact
+For any questions or feedback, please reach out to malikfarhan3200@gmail.com